CITCOM-project/CausalTestingFramework/docs/source/dev/documentation.rst

 This page aims to describe:

 #.
-How to comply with the projects documentation style
+The projects documentation style

 #.
 The tools used for documentation